Progress Notes

 31 Bob Marshall

-I have written extensively about Robert Marshall and his steamboat business on this page before at this website:
+I have written extensively about Robert Marshall and his steamboat business on this page before in the Progress Notes of March 3, 2008.

 Captain Castrop, being a number of years younger, was a devoted protégée of Captain Marshall.
 He was a quick and able student with a very good memory as well as having an affinity for writing and recording his memories of the years he worked on the rivers, especially the Osage River.
 He joined Captain Marshall in his steamboat business while yet a young man working as a steamboat captain of the Frederick for fifteen or more years.
 Here is an old photo copied from the Autogram of Captains Castrop and Marshall and their business associates (photo 32).